enso-org/enso/docs/CONTRIBUTING.md

 JAVA_HOME=<PATH_TO_GRAAL_HOME> ./enso.jar <CLI_ARGS>
 ```

-If you decide not to use the default launcher script, make sure to pass
-the `-XX:-UseJVMCIClassLoader` option to the `java` command.

 #### Installing the Jupyter kernel
 Enso has a highly experimental and not-actively-maintained Jupyer Kernel.
 To run it: